ilyess-sellami/REMnuxSec-Lab/README.md

 # REMnuxSec-Lab

 🛡️ REMnuxSec-Lab – A malware analysis lab using `REMnux` for **static malware analysis**.
 Includes setup instructions, safe practices, and guided analysis of a malware sample (malware.bin).

 ---

 ## Disclaimer

-This project is for **educational and research purposes only**.
+- This project is for **educational and research purposes only**.
-Do not upload or distribute live malware in this repository.
-Always perform analysis in a **virtualized, isolated environment**.
+- Always perform analysis in a **virtualized, isolated environment**.

 ---